secured lock Secured with SHA-256 Encryption

 Let us review the fatality data in the state to understand the possible reasons causing these accidents.

-What is the number of fatal crashes by weather condition and light condition?
+What is the number of fatal crashes by weather conditions and light conditions?

 Weather ConditionDaylightDark, but LightedDarkDawn or DuskOther / UnknownTotal